danielnilsson9/bbs-fw/README.md

 ## Limitations
 * No battery SOC calculation, set display to show battery voltage instead.
 * No range estimation, the range field on the display will show motor temperature instead.
+* Voltage cutoff is a bit crude, does not limit power.
+When limit has been hit controller
+is disabled and needs to be restarted.

 ## Supported Hardware Revisions